sktime/community-org/events/sktime-dev-days-2022.md

 # sktime dev days 2022

+NOTE: this event lies in the past.
+Registration or participation is no longer possible.
+Discussions and links to documents are in the mentioned slack channel.

 Community members of all experience levels are invited to the sktime dev days, taking place in the week of July 11 – 15.

 A physical event will be held at University College London, in conjunction with a virtual event on the sktime discord.